roschinsky/HomeMatic-Notification-Service/README.md

 ### SVC_HomeMaticNotification

 The service itself.
 Using the *HMNotifier* you can connect to a HomeMatic CCU and trigger the test for status changes within the monitored devices by calling the _CollectEvents()_ method.
-The class *HMNotifyItem* is object representation of the configuration file: the definition of devices to monitor and its properties.
-A *HMNotification* object is event monitored, that can generate a new push message, captured by the _CollectEvents()_ method.
+The class *HMNotifyItem* is the object representation of an item from the configuration file.
+That means the definition of a device to monitor and all its properties.
+A *HMNotification* object is a captured event, that can generate a new push message, detected by the _CollectEvents()_ method.

 ![Class diagramm](https://troschinsky.files.wordpress.com/2015/12/homematicnotification_svc.png?w=600)